Edvard Munch (film): Synopsis

-The story begins in 1884 with an introduction to the class-system in the Norwegian capital of Kristiania.
+The story begins in 1884 with an introduction to the class-system in the Norwegian capital of Kristiania (the old name of Norway's capital, Oslo).
 It also shows the conditions of the Munch household, which is often visited upon by illness, insanity and death.
-Munch’s father Christian is a pious doctor, who does not approve of sin son’s friendship with the Kristiania Boheme.
+Munch's father Christian is a pious doctor, who does not approve of his son's friendship with the Kristiania Boheme.
 This group of intellectuals consist of anarchist author Hans Jaeger, naturalistic painter Christian Krogh and feminists like Andrea Fredrikke Emilie.
 Munch has been painting for the last five years and has made about a dozen canvases, mostly views of his country near his home, and portraits of his family.
 Inspired by Jaeger he begins to express himself more personally.
-His first completed painting, the portrait of his sister “Inger in Black”, is heavily criticized by the Kristiania conservative press.
+His first completed painting, the portrait of his sister "Inger in Black", is heavily criticized by the Kristiania conservative press.
 The assault on his work is to continue for the next 15 years.

 In May 1885 Munch visits Paris, where he is first exposed to classical art.
-After returning, he begins a relationship with a married women he refers to as “Mrs. Heiberg”.
-Their relationship is heavily plagued with jealousy on Munch’s part.
-This affects his work as he paints “The Sick Child” which depicts his sister Sophie who died from tuberculosis.
+After returning, he begins a relationship with a married women he refers to as "Mrs. Heiberg".
+Their relationship is heavily plagued with jealousy on Munch's part.
+This affects his work as he paints "The Sick Child" which depicts his sister Sophie who died from tuberculosis.
 He also begins putting several layers of texture on his paintings, and cuts deep into the canvas.
 The painting and his other works are heavily attacked by the Kristiania public and conservative press.
 Because of this, Munch begins a two-year withdrawal.

 In 1888 the Kristiania Boheme has begun to disintegrate, and Munch rents a cottage at Asgardstrand.
 He still pursues Mrs. Heiberg, while trying to distance himself from her.
 He cultivates a relationship with the young painter Aase Carlson, who rejects his advances.
-A feeling of tension and loneliness enters Munch’s paintings, and the loose brushstrokes disappear.
+A feeling of tension and loneliness enters Munch's paintings, and the loose brushstrokes disappear.
 In April his work is attacked again by the critics in Kristiania, and he leaves for Paris to study art.

-In November 1889 Munch’s father Christian dies, and so the painter begins to re-assess the values and beliefs of Hans Jaeger.
+In November 1889 Munch's father Christian dies, and so the painter begins to re-assess the values and beliefs of Hans Jaeger.
 In Paris, Naturalism in art is being replaced by Symbolism, and Munch begins to articulate his artistic philosophy.
-It is to understand and express the purpose of people’s existence.
-His painting “Night in St. Cloud” is another breakthrough, but is heavily attacked when exhibited at the State Autumn Exhibition in Kristiania in September 1890.
+It is to understand and express the purpose of people's existence.
+His painting "Night in St. Cloud" is another breakthrough, but is heavily attacked when exhibited at the State Autumn Exhibition in Kristiania in September 1890.